Key Takeaways:

 Step 6: File a Counter Notification (The Nuclear Option)

-If you choose not to contact the copyright owner or they don’t retract their claim, you can proceed to the third option: filing a counter-notification.
+If you choose not to contact the rights owner or they don’t retract their claim, you can proceed to the third option: filing a counter-notification.

-This is a formal legal request to YouTube and the original copyright holder, asserting that there is either no copyright violation or that your use of copyrighted content qualifies as fair use.
+This is a formal legal request sent to YouTube and the original copyright owners, claiming that your use of copyrighted content is either permissible under fair use laws or that there is no copyright violation at all.

 Filing a counter notification is a significant step, requiring you to provide personal contact information and a well-constructed argument for your case, including citations.

 Once submitted, YouTube will process your counter notification.
-If everything is in order, they’ll pass it on to the copyright owner.
+If everything is in order, they’ll pass it on to the rights owner.

 Outcome: Resolution or Legal Battle